Health care workers picket outside US hospitals in multiple states, kicking off 3-day strike

 The single mother with two kids going into college said she also can’t afford to live in Orange County on her current pay.

-Kaiser has proposed minimum hourly wages of between $21 and $23 next year depending on the location.
+Kaiser said in a statement Wednesday that it proposes minimum hourly wages between $21 and $23 next year depending on the location.

-Since 2022, the hospital system has hired 51,000 workers and has plans to add 10,000 more people by the end of the month.
+The company said it also completed hiring 10,000 more people, adding to the 51,000 workers the hospital system has brought on board since 2022.

 Kaiser Permanente’s operating revenue climbed 7% in this year’s second quarter to more than $25 billion.
 The health care giant said in August that strong investment income helped it turn a $2.1 billion profit for the quarter, swinging from a $1.3 billion loss a year earlier.
 However, the company said it was still contending with inflation and labor shortages.

-Note: This story was first published on October 4, 2023.
-It was updated on October 5, 2023, to correct Kaiser Permanente’s minimum hourly wage offer.
-The company had said it was between $23 and $25 depending on the location, but now says it proposed $23 an hour in California and $21 hour in the other locations.